daikimat/depermaid/README.md

 ### Minimal Dependencies

-For packages with a limited reliance on dependencies, the generated graph may appear complex, as illustrated below:
+For packages with a deep hierarchy of direct dependencies, the generated graph may appear complex, as illustrated below:

 ```mermaid
 flowchart LR